dd/Meringue/README.md

 This library is a collection of reusable components that I frequently use across different projects.
 Its primary purpose is to clean up and standardize these tools, ensure they are well-tested, and provide clear documentation to make it easy for colleagues to understand and use.

-However, if someone decides to use this functionality in their project, and even more so to add functionality or change the implementation to a more correct, beautiful or understandable one, I will only be happy, do not worry and feel free to write to me by [mail](mailto:dd@tovarisch.engineer), create an [issue](https://github.com/dd/Meringue/issues) or [pull request](https://github.com/dd/Meringue/pulls) on [github](https://github.com/dd/Meringue).
+If you decide to use this in your project, or want to improve the implementation, feel free to reach out by [mail](mailto:dd@tovarisch.engineer), create an [issue](https://github.com/dd/Meringue/issues) or [pull request](https://github.com/dd/Meringue/pulls) on [GitHub](https://github.com/dd/Meringue).
+Contributions are always welcome!

 Read more in the [documentation](https://dd.github.io/Meringue/).